Psionic-labs/Agent-Casuality/docs/thesis.md

 Input: recorded events and dependency metadata.
 Output: agent graph and event DAG.
 Main risk: incorrect cross-agent dependencies.

+## Phase 2.5: Decision contract

+Input: the Phase 2 event graph.
+Output: an explicit contract for decision and merge events, including which branch outputs were supplied to the decision.
+Main risk: confusing declared dependency with proven decision influence.

+This phase remains inside MVP hardening.
+It does not replay upstream model calls or claim that every declared parent changed the outcome.

-## Phase 3: Replay and structural slice
+## Phase 3: State reconstruction and structural slice

 Input: event log and snapshots.
 Output: historical state reconstruction, plus a structural causal slice from any failure event.
 Main risk: reconstructed state differs from the original recorded state.

+Phase 3 completes the MVP.
+It provides the historical state and structural evidence that later provenance and interaction analysis consume.

+## Post-MVP: Agent runtime adapters and plugins

+Input: the completed Phase 3 MVP and its stable event/decision contract.
+Output: vendor-neutral runtime adapters and plugins that capture real coding agent sessions and send them through the same core pipeline.
+This track starts after Phase 3 and may run in parallel with Phases 4 and 5; it is a distribution and dogfooding track, not a prerequisite for the core debugger.

 ## Phase 4: Provenance

 Input: state and causal graph.
 Output: origin chain for selected values, marked exact or coarse.
 Main risk: presenting a coarse, LLM mediated link with the same confidence as an exact one.
+Provenance should be especially useful for tracing the inputs that entered a decision, while remaining honest about the limits of field-level attribution through an LLM.

 ## Phase 5: Minimal slicing, interaction analysis, and counterfactuals

-Input: replayable structural slice.
-Output: a minimized slice through delta debugging, individual versus joint cause attribution, and controlled intervention results where safe.
+Input: a replayable structural slice and a decision/merge contract.
+Output: merge-local interaction attribution first, followed by minimal slicing and broader controlled replay where necessary.
 Main risk: nondeterminism or external side effects making an experiment inconclusive, and blaming one branch when the real cause is a combination of branches.

+The efficient first step is to freeze recorded branch outputs and replay only the downstream merge.
+Test both branches, each branch alone, and neither branch.
+Full-run replay is a fallback for cases that cannot be resolved at the merge boundary, not the default path.

 ## Phase 6: Explanation